Category Archives: Journal Entries

 I spent the rest of the morning arranging for repairs at the house.
 The first step there is to fix the roof, since there’s no point in doing the rest of it if we can’t keep the rain out.
 The hardest part of that was explaining how to get out there since there aren’t roads and the landmarks all look the same (“go to this grove of trees, and turn right towards this other grove of trees,” and so on).
 I just had to trust that they could follow a cadastral map.

 When I got back, everyone was ready to put the gears in motion.
 So we brazenly walked into town as a group at close to noon to have lunch at Kullen’s.
 We picked up a tail on the way there, but Dasi used some spell to spook him and he took off towards the observatory.
-Pretty much what we expected if Kullen’s info was good.
+Pretty much what we expected assuming Kullen’s info was good.

 None of his henchmen were in the bar.
 It seems he wasn’t so anxious to cause trouble that way, either because it was too public or he didn’t want to tangle with Kullen at the same time.

-After lunch, we decided to poke at the hornet’s nest by checking out the abandoned mine and that got a quick response.
+After lunch, we decided to poke at the hornet’s nest by checking out the abandoned mine, and that got a quick response.
 One of Smenk’s thugs was there and he moved to block the road that led to the ruined building, lead pipe in hand.
 The message he was sending was obviously “keep moving”.

 Viore approached him and called out in a decidedly friendly tone.
 “Good day, sir!
 How are you doing?”